 EvoToolkit supports theming, so you can easily change the colours used by the framework to suit the needs of your project.

 This theming functionality is split between a number of key/value pairs and mixins (getters/setters etc).
-These can be set in theme-overrides.scss
+These can be set in theme-overrides.scss.
+Here's the run down:-

-, which is simply an archive of colours where the theming system can draw from, so we don't have to remember any hex codes.
+The first key/value pair is called $colors, which is simply an archive of colours where the theming system can draw from, so we don't have to remember any hex codes.
 By default, there is a mixture of Evolution Funding brand colours and other more generic colours to fulfil certain UI roles (success messages, errors etc):-

 These are greyscale colours named after their opacity, which allows for easier management.
 Read Color in Design Systems for a good overview of this approach.